The Amarr Empire, a theocratic monarchy, is the largest nation in New Eden. It is known for its omnipresent religion and use of slave labor.

 Amarr is a theocracy and a ritualistic, authoritarian imperial state where the ruling figure, the Amarr Emperor, holds near-absolute power.
-Below him are the five Heirs, the heads of the five royal families from which a new Emperor is traditionally chosen, along with a sixth one only recently brought back to the fold.
+Below him are the five Heirs, the heads of the five royal families from which a new Emperor is traditionally chosen, along with a sixth one, the Khanid Family, only recently brought back to the fold.
 The Emperor's authority is unquestioned and absolute, but the archaic and bureaucratic system of government makes it difficult for him to exert his rule unless directly in person.
 Otherwise, the Heirs rule in his name, dividing the huge empire between them.

 The Emperor and the Heirs can expect to live for at least 500 years.
 Extensive cyber-implants keep their frail bodies alive even when their organs begin to fail.
 These cyber-enhancements date back many millennia, and have become a symbol of royal divinity in the eyes of the Amarr.

 Always a deeply religious people, religion remains of great importance to every Amarr, a fervor which at various times has been responsible both for great good and great evil.
 Shortly after recovering from the closure of the EVE Gate, they began to expand their realm at the expense of neighboring states.
 The nations they conquered were enslaved, a practice justified by their religion.
 In the thousands of years since, the Amarr have enslaved every nation and race they have encountered, so that today slavery is an essential part of Amarr society.
 This has, of course, tainted their relations with other empires, especially the individualistic Gallente.